icefoxen/langdev-garnet/spec/outline.rst

    /* this style? */
    --[[ Maybe this style or something?
    I don't really have a reason to not want C style for block comments...
+   But if I'm stealing Lua's comment style then being consistent with it would be nice.
    ]]

 Block comments can be nested.